iqiyi/dpvs/README.md

 # Contact Us

-`DPVS` is developing by [iQiYi](https://www.iqiyi.com) *QLB* team since April 2016 and now open-sourced.
-It's already widely used in iQiYi IDC for L4 load balancer and SNAT clusters, and we plan to replace all our LVS clusters with DPVS.
-We are very happy that **more people can get involved** in this project.
+`DPVS` is developed by [iQiYi](https://www.iqiyi.com) *QLB* team since April 2016.
+It's widely used in iQiYi IDC for L4 load balancer and SNAT clusters, and we have already replaced nearly all our LVS clusters with DPVS.
+We open-sourced DPVS at October 2017, and are excited to see that **more people can get involved** in this project.
 Welcome to try, report issues and submit pull requests.
 And please feel free to contact us through **Github** or **Email**.

 * github: `https://github.com/iqiyi/dpvs`
 * email: `iig_cloud_qlb # qiyi.com` (Please remove the white-spaces and replace `#` with `@`).